Apprenticeships for non-teaching staff

 Our commitment in leadership development is to the flourishing of ALL adults within the education workforce.

 In our ‘Flourishing Together’ paper we outline the need to broaden approaches to professional development and to re-shape education as a career in which adults flourish.
-Nearly half of the employees across our schools and trusts fulfil a crucial role other than teaching.
-We’ve therefore partnered with a group of FE and HE apprenticeship providers to bring about a broad range of apprenticeships for these employees.
-If you’re a potential apprentice, school, trust or diocese, contact us to find out more.
+Nearly half of employees across our schools and trusts work in vital roles supporting teaching, learning and school operations, yet opportunities for structured development for these colleagues are often more limited.
+In response, we have partnered with a group of Further and Higher Education apprenticeship providers to offer a broad range of high-quality apprenticeships designed with these staff in mind.
+This offer forms one strand of our wider commitment to supporting professional development across the whole education workforce.

-We’ve carefully selected four apprenticeship providers who are delivering 9 apprenticeships from Autumn 2025.
+We’ve carefully selected five apprenticeship providers who deliver seven apprenticeships as part of our offer.
 As well as having expertise in the delivery of high-quality apprenticeships, our providers are aligned in our vision to support adults to flourish in their career in education.

-If we’re not offering an apprenticeship you’d like to support an employee to complete- let us know as our offer is evolving.
+Our offer is driven by the needs of schools, trusts, and dioceses.
+If we’re not offering an apprenticeship you’d like to support an employee to complete, let us know.

 Why choose us?

-· Support: Virtual and/or in-person tutor visits to support progress
+Virtual and/or in-person tutor visits to support progress.

 Learn more